Sand Dune Adventures quad bike tour

 - Bookings required.
 Book online or call 02 4033 8808 for more information.

-Get your blood pumping with this tagalong quad bike adventure across the magnificent Worimi sand dunes.
+Get your blood pumping with this tagalong quad bike adventure across the magnificent Worimi sand dunes, near Newcastle.
 They're the largest coastal sand dunes in the southern hemisphere.
 Journey from bush to beach with experienced guides on your own 400cc quad bike.
 You'll enjoy educational and interactive insights into Worimi culture.
 As you ride, take in the sweeping coastline that borders this breathtaking landscape.

 Sand Dune Adventures is a licensed commercial tour operator with a Parks Eco Pass.